41 Example of a three-level model of clustered data

 ggplot( data=dat, aes( x=id, y=flow, col=device, pch=time ) ) +

-Level 3: Finally our subject intercepts are [ =* + w{i} . ] The overall population lung capacity is \(\mu\).
+Level 3: Finally our subject intercepts are \[ \gamma_{0i} = \mu + w_{i} . \] The overall population lung capacity is \(\mu\).
 Subjects have larger or smaller lung capacity depending on their \(w_{i}\).
+This is the subject-to-subject variability.

 library( lme4 )